michodgs25/powertools/README.md

 ### Homepage feature

-* *The homepage consists of navigation bar(or mobile if using mobile devices), see navigation feature for details in navigation feature.*
+* *The homepage consists of navigation bar(or mobile if using mobile devices)*

-* *Below the main navigation, is a jumbotron which displays the gym title and motto.*

-* *Directly after the jumbtron are three cards(displayed horizontally on desktop and vertically on mobile) displaying the three product categories - Activewear, accessories and workout plans.
-The user can choose a card and is transported to that category products page.*

-* *Immediately below the products category cards is a contact us jumbotron, has a description and the button transports user to contact page.*
+* *Below navigation is a title& signup or login button depending on user.*

+* *Display a collection of new product added.*

 * *At the foot of the page is the platform footer which displays all products and contact page in bootstrap cards format.*